ampslabs/iconify/packages/sdk/README.md

 # Iconify SDK for Flutter

-The official Flutter package for [Iconify](https://iconify.design/).
+The  Flutter package for [Iconify](https://iconify.design/).
 Render any icon from over 200 open-source icon sets (150,000+ icons) with a single widget.

 ## Features